fschaffner/websearchr/README.md

 #### Language support

-Some websites can be searched in different languages than English.
+Twitter and Wikipedia can be searched in different languages than English.
 For example, to search the French version of Wikipedia use `wikipedia("Langage de programmation", "fr")`.

 #### Browser